mana/manasource-doc/server_data_handling.md

             <td>[attributes.xml](attributes.xml.html)</td>
             <td>Yes</td>
             <td>Yes <br /> (No for old servers)</td>
             <td>Attributes description and characters starting points.
-This file is only used by and required for playing with a the Mana server server.</td>
+This file is only used by and required for playing with a Mana server.</td>
         </tr>
         <tr>
             <td>[equip.xml](equip.xml.html)</td>